 The 101 Team wanted to make this process open to anyone by making it FREE of charge for our collaborators.
 We are asking that if you like what we are doing we do accept donations of any amount.
 We have a Donation Button on the right hand side of this website, which you can do through Paypal.
 Thank you in advance if you do decide to donate, but please note it is NOT required of our collaborators.

 We ask for donations, if it’s possible to help cover the costs of the publication.
-When you consider of all the associated costs, such as Book Cover Art, Marketing Artwork, Marketing costs, coordinating costs, website hosting, editing and coordinating costs, those that want to write and self-publish find it’s not always financially feasible, plus it can be very complicated.
+When you consider of all the associated costs, such as Book Cover Art, Marketing Artwork, Marketing costs, coordinating costs, website hosting, editing and coordinating costs, those that want to write and self-publish find it’s not always financially feasible, plus it can be very complicated if you are not accustomed with the process.

 This effort is to provide enlightenment and encourage you, as a FIBRO sufferer, to help others.